Revisiting Iron Maiden’s First Concert With Bruce Dickinson

 On Oct.
 26, 1981, Iron Maiden performed their first concert with their new singer Bruce Dickinson at the Palasport of Bologna, Italy -- a daring personnel change for a band that was already enjoying great success with two fine albums recorded behind well-liked frontman Paul Di’Anno.

-But in retrospect, there’s little doubt that Dickinson’s recruitment provided the final ingredient needed to accelerate Maiden’s inexorable march towards global dominance, beginning with the following year’s watershed third album, The Number of the Beast.
+But in retrospect, there’s little doubt that Dickinson’s recruitment provided the final ingredient needed to accelerate Maiden’s inexorable march toward global dominance, beginning with the following year’s watershed third album, The Number of the Beast.

 And, regardless of that happy outcome, the stark reality was that, for band leader, chief songwriter, and bass player Steve Harris, the situation with Di’Anno had basically become untenable, regardless of Paul’s worthy contributions to the cause up to that point in time.